Indian Army chief meets Bangladeshi counterpart; discusses issues of mutual interest | Law-Order

 ''General Manoj Pande #COAS interacted with General SM Shafiuddin Ahmed, Chief of Army Staff, #BangladeshArmy & Lieutenant General Waker-Uz-Zaman, Principal Staff Officer, Armed Forces Division, #Bangladesh and discussed aspects of mutual interest,'' the Additional Directorate General of Public Information said in a tweet.

+The two army chiefs discussed the existing bilateral ties and future cooperation for the progress of the two countries, the statement added.

+''The Indian Army chief's visit is expected to play an important role in promoting relations between Bangladesh and India,” the statement added.

-The Army chief also laid a wreath at Shikha Anirban and paid tributes to soldiers who laid down their lives for the Liberation of Bangladesh.
-He also received the Guard of Honour at Senakunja and planted a tree to commemorate the friendship between the two Armies.
+Gen Pande laid a wreath at Shikha Anirban and paid tributes to soldiers who laid down their lives for the Liberation of Bangladesh.
+He also received the Guard of Honour at Senakunja and planted a sapling to commemorate the friendship between the two Armies.

 During the parade, the Army Chief will be presenting the 'Bangladesh India Friendship Trophy' instituted for the best foreign cadet from friendly foreign countries of the passing out course from the BMA.